Storybook is an open-source JavaScript-based development tool that helps build user interface components in isolation.

 Let’s use the sample application created on the Github code base.

 Note: If you have integrated Storybook with your application, you can just choose to use the same.
-We are using the Github code base for Demo purposes only.
+Here the Github code base is used for Demo purposes.

 Step 1: Install Percy node packages